Transfer Credit Evaluation

-Our dedicated Transfer Team will facilitate your transition to Mercy College while maximizing the transfer of credits from your prior college experience.
-We will show you exactly how your transfer credits apply to your intended major and map out a semester-by-semester plan through graduation.
+Our dedicated Transfer Team will facilitate your transition to Mercy College while maximizing the transfer of credits from your prior academic experience.
+We will show you exactly how your transfer credits apply to your intended major and a PACT Mentor will assist in mapping out a semester by semester plan through graduation.

 Credit evaluations are completed at the time of application based on all college transcripts received by the Office of Admissions.
 Preliminary, unofficial credit evaluations may be obtained by prospective transfer students.